GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

     updateTime: '2018-09-15T01:25:59Z'
     versionId: '1'

-## Testing the Deployed Function in Production
+## Testing the deployed Cloud Function in production

 You should now be able to send HTTP requests to the endpoint and test out the function in production.